 The 13.5-inch version measures 312mm x 232mm x 13mm (at its thinnest part) and is slightly thinner than its predecessor.
 But it still feels bulky compared to many thin and light laptops and the super-thin MacBook Pro.

-At 15mm it may be slightly thicker than the Surface Book 2 is at its thinnest point, but while the MacBook Pro is uniform throughout, the Surface Book 2’s whopping 'fulcrum hinge' means it's much thicker at that point.
-This unusual thickness does mean it can be a pain to fit it into some laptop bags, even if the bag is designed to take laptops with that particular screen size.
+But while the MacBook Pro is uniform throughout, the Surface Book 2’s whopping 'fulcrum hinge' means it's much thicker at that point.
+This does mean it can be a pain to fit it into some laptop bags, even if the bag is designed to take laptops with that particular screen size.

 Another major difference is that the basic version of the laptop – the Core i5 version - now features fanless cooling for quiet operation.
 However, the lack of dedicated graphics means this isn't perhaps the best version for designers.
 The Core i7 versions, including each of the 15-inch variants, still need fans due to the greater power consumption.